 In short, we are committed to making Dana-Farber's care and research findings more accessible to everyone within and outside its walls.

-The only mobile mammography program in the Commonwealth of Massachusetts, Dana-Farber's Mammography Van provides screening mammograms and breast health education to women 40 years of age and older.
+The only mobile digital mammography program in the Commonwealth of Massachusetts, Dana-Farber's Mammography Van provides screening mammograms and breast health education to women 40 years of age and older.

 Dana-Farber is bringing fresh momentum to a community outreach program aimed at increasing colorectal cancer screening rates among racial and ethnic minority groups in the Boston area.

 Each semester, eight students from the University of Massachusetts Boston College of Nursing and Health Sciences come to Dana-Farber for a community health rotation that provides an opportunity to work with a disease that affects everyone.

 Danielle Byrdsong is one of four college graduates enrolled in a program that offers minority "post baccs," a two-year, hands-on experience in the sciences, enhancing their chances for admission to graduate school.

 Through a half dozen workforce development programs, Dana-Farber is exposing high school and college students to careers in health care and letting them know they may have a job opportunity waiting for them here.